libdebug/libdebug/docs/source/breakpoints.rst

     d.breakpoint("vuln")

 Relative addressing with respect to a symbol is also supported.
-Just like in GDB, the offset is specified in decimal format:
+The offset is specified as an hexadecimal number following the symbol name:

 .. code-block:: python

-    d.breakpoint("vuln+10")
+    d.breakpoint("vuln+1f")

 Hardware breakpoints
 ^^^^^^^^^^^^^^^^^^^^